awsdocs/amazon-efs-user-guide/doc_source/monitoring_automated_manual.md

 You can use the following automated monitoring tools to watch Amazon EFS and report when something is wrong:

 + **Amazon CloudWatch Alarms** – Watch a single metric over a time period that you specify, and perform one or more actions based on the value of the metric relative to a given threshold over a number of time periods\.
-The action is a notification sent to an Amazon Simple Notification Service \(Amazon SNS\) topic or Auto Scaling policy\.
+The action is a notification sent to an Amazon Simple Notification Service \(Amazon SNS\) topic or Amazon EC2 Auto Scaling policy\.
 CloudWatch alarms do not invoke actions simply because they are in a particular state; the state must have changed and been maintained for a specified number of periods\.
 For more information, see [Monitoring with Amazon CloudWatch](monitoring-cloudwatch.md)\.

 + **Amazon CloudWatch Logs** – Monitor, store, and access your log files from AWS CloudTrail or other sources\.
 For more information, see [Monitoring Log Files](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchLogs.html) in the *Amazon CloudWatch User Guide*\.